om3tcw/r/immergrok-changelog.md

 I put my grubby hands all over holopeek.
 Adding any functionality or touching any line of code made it crumble into dust, so I rewrote it almost in its entirety.
 Some important changes as follow:

-- (Reverted) changed the name internally to holopeek, fuck you luxes.
+- (Reverted) changed the name internally to holopeek, fuck you Luxes.
 - NEW: Clicking outside of holopeek will close it.
 Technology!!!
+- NEW: Ability to change the image, this is a quick temporary addition that will be changed in the future.
 - NEW: The range sliders will now update their style live, instead of when you refresh the checkbox.
 - NEW: Reset button now comes with an alert so you don't reset on accident.
 - It now works with localStorage instead of cookies.
-- [#_] Polka leaves if you leave the cursor, it's minor so I'm not going to fix it right now.
+- [#_] The image leaves if you leave the cursor, it's minor so I'm not going to fix it right now.

 #### Offtopic mode rewrite